JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * HDMI as VIDEO Output (For Debug Only)

-* To Test Input, Use [GPIO Push Button](https://github.com/JimmyKenMerchant/Python_Codes).
+* To Test Input of GPIO for Buttons, Use [GPIO Push Button](https://github.com/JimmyKenMerchant/Python_Codes).

+* To Test MIDI IN, Use [JACK Audio Connection Kit to Serial Interface Bridge](https://github.com/JimmyKenMerchant/Python_Codes).

+### YOU'LL MEET BIG SOUND!
+PLEASE CARE OF YOUR EARS!
+I RECOMMEND THAT YOU DON'T USE ANY EARPHONE OR HEADPHONE FOR THIS PROJECT.

-## GPIO 22-27 ARE UP TO VOLTAGE OF 3.3V TO INPUT!!!
+### GPIO 22-27 ARE UP TO VOLTAGE OF 3.3V TO INPUT!!!
 DON'T INPUT VOLTAGE OVER 3.3V TO GPIO PIN!!!
 OTHERWISE, YOU WILL BE IN DANGER!!!
 IF YOU CAN'T UNDERSTAND ABOUT THIS, PLEASE STUDY ELECTRONICS FOR A WHILE BEFORE DOING THIS.

 ![Output Connection of I2S](../images/i2s_1.jpg "(DON'T USE ANY EARPHONE!)
 Output Connection Between RasPi 2B and UDA1334 on Module: GPIO17 and GPIO27 are connected by a sanguine jumper.")

 **About PWM0/1 Output**

-* From PWM1, the sound that is phase-shifted from PWM0 outputs.
-This aims for balanced monaural.

-* You would see this project can be a digital voltage-controlled oscillator (digital VCO or DCO) of your modular synthesizer.
+* You would see this project can be a digitally controlled oscillator (digital VCO or DCO) of your modular synthesizer.
 Yes, it can be.
-But I recognized that the voltage level of modular synthesizers higher (in my research, +-5V) than the output of this project.
-To fit the voltage level, I recommend that you use balanced monaural.
-This allows you to cancel noise and obtain high voltage by connecting two outputs with an Op-amp (positive input to normal output and negative input to inverted output; usage of an Op-amp as a buffer.
+But I recognized that the signal level of modular synthesizers are higher (in my research, +-5V, 10Vp-p on Eurorack) than the output of this project.
+To fit the signal level, I recommend that you use balanced PWM output.
+This allows you to cancel noise and obtain high voltage (max.
+2.6928Vp-p) by connecting two outputs with an Op-amp (positive input to normal output and negative input to inverted output; usage of an Op-amp as a buffer.
 Use resisters on appropriate points).
 Plus, amplify the second output by another Op-amp.

-* you may consider of possible making of triangle wave and changing duty ratio of square wave.
+* You may consider of possible making of triangle wave and changing duty ratio of square wave.
 These are possible by external filters.
-A high-pass filter makes square wave that is changed duty ratio, and a low-pass filter makes triangle wave from square wave.
+A high-pass filter makes square wave that is changed duty ratio, and a low-pass filter makes triangle wave from square wave (triangle wave is selectable on the latest version).

 * By disabling the video signal, the sound signal from the 3.5mm jack may be possible for stable use.
 Otherwise, the analogue video signal outputs from the 3.5mm jack (on Zero, TV pin) when any HDMI cable is not plugged in.
 This seems to make possible noise.

-* This Project aims its output as line level (appx. -10 dBV, 316mVrms, 894mVp-p).
+* This Project aims its output as line level (appx. -10 dBV, 316mVrms, 894mVp-p and higher).
 The voltage of the signal from 3.5mm jack seems to be aimed usage as RCA because the 3.5mm jack can output video signal too.
-If you connect your RasPi with other devices as microphone level, the voltage of the signal may be higher than expected as microphone.
-Besides, as line level, the voltage of the signal may be lower than expected.
+If you connect your RasPi with other devices as microphone level, the voltage of the signal is much higher than expected as a microphone.
+Besides, as line level, the voltage of the signal may be slight lower than expected.
+However, LR combinational monaural makes high level because typically an Op-amp voltage adder mixes L and R in a monaural receiver (e.g. Mono Aux In).

 * The sampling rate is adjusted to 3.1680Khz for fitting A4.